Audiobook and eBook Downloads

 *If you have not yet set up a catalog account password, see the Frequently Asked Questions section below for a walkthrough.

 Overdrive is the original app for borrowing eBooks and Audiobooks.
 Libby is the newest version created by the Overdrive team, and is designed to be easy to use.
-Many features of Overdrive are being phased out, so if you're just starting your digital borrowing journey, we recommend starting with the Libby app.
+Overdrive will be phased out by early 2023, so if you're just starting your digital borrowing journey, start with the Libby app.

 You can use your computer, smartphone, tablet, MP3 player, or eReader, such as a Kindle, to listen to or read to books on your device.
 We recommend downloading the Libby App if it is available to you.